-The minimum measured subgrade infiltration rate for permeable pavement surfaces is 0.3 inch per hour.
-Note that infiltration testing is not required to use permeable pavement surfaces to meet the On-site List Approach, but may be used to demonstrate infeasibility

-(i.e., infiltration rates less than 0.3 inch per hour).
+The minimum measured subgrade infiltration rate for permeable pavement surfaces is 0.3 inch per hour for meeting Flow Control, Water Quality Treatment, and the On-site Performance Standards unless a Pilot Infiltration Test is used, it is modeled by a licensed engineer, and the minimum 48-hr drawdown is demonstrated.
+There is no minimum for meeting the On-site List Approach.
+Note that linfiltration testing is not required to use permeable pavement surfaces to meet the On-site List Approach, but may be used to demonstrate infeasibility (i.e., infiltration rates less than 0.3 inch per hour).
 If permeable pavement surfaces are to be used to meet the water quality treatment requirement, underlying soil shall meet the treatment soil requirements outlined in Section 4.5.2 or a water quality treatment course shall be included.